BunsDev/chainlink-vault-ERC4626/STIPS.md

     - any time a manager wants to abstract away cross chain interactions from their users

-_If there are multiple user stories associated with this feature it may make sense to ask all of these questions in the context of each user story.
-Feel free to sub-divide this section however necessary._
+### User Story
+Sandra has all of her funds on Base.
+She is a new DeFi user and just got a metamask account.
+She has heard about good yield on Avalanche AVAX, but is unsure about bridges and the idea of multiple wallets and chains.

+Yield Getter (bad name) is a vault that she can easily deposit collateral into on Base, and on the backend it handles all of the bridging for her.
+She deposits ETH on Base and receives a share token that represents her claim on Staked AVAX on Avalanche.

 ## Background Information
-This section should contain any relevant info required for understanding the problem at hand.
-This may include any of the following:
+_This section should contain any relevant info required for understanding the problem at hand.
+This may include any of the following:_
 _- Previous work done on the topic_
 _- Discussion of any relevant parts of the Set system_ _- Documentation on any external protocols to consider when designing the solution._